iaifi/iaifi.github.io/phd-summer-school.md

 * *Is there funding available to support my attendance at the Summer School?* IAIFI is covering the cost of the Summer School, including lunches and lodging for 5 nights.
 There is no support available for travel costs.
 * *If I come to the Summer School, can I also attend the Workshop?* Yes!
 We encourage you to stay for the Workshop and you can stay in the dorms for both events if you choose.
 There is a 250 USD registration fee for the Workshop.
 * *Will the recordings of the lectures be available?* We expect to share recordings of the lectures after the Summer School.
-* *Will there be an option for virtual attendance?* We will determine whether virtual options will be provided based on interest.
+* *Will there be an option for virtual attendance?* Yes, there is an option for virtual attendance.

 [Submit a question or comment](https://app.smartsheet.com/b/form/76c1d070d19d4688b65962c4ed190478){:.button.button--outline-primary.button--pill.button--sm}